In this feature, we look at traditional wire and bracket dental braces vs Invisalign clear aligners.

 Dental Braces FAQ

-Q. What do braces do?
+Q. What do they do?

-Q. What are braces made of?
+Q. What are they made of?

-A. Dental brace wires are made of materials that reposition the teeth and underlying roots more readily and with less discomfort than in the past.
+A. Brace wires are made of materials that reposition the teeth and underlying roots more readily and with less discomfort than in the past.
 Titanium implants may be anchored in the bone on the side of the mouth or palate to help shift teeth back and allow for more room if necessary.

-Q. Are there different types of braces?
+Q. Are there different types?

 (Read more about invisible braces)

-A. The cost of orthodontic treatment with dental braces is approximately $3,000 to $8,000.
+A. The cost of dental braces is approximately $3,000 to $8,000.
 The cost of invisible braces is approximately the same or higher than traditional orthodontic treatment, which ranges from $2,500 to $8,000.
 Products such as Invisalign Full may cost more than traditional braces, but they typically range from $3,500 to $8,000.
 The national average cost is approximately $5,000.

 Q. What is a retainer?